Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

-# Authentication Events Trigger for Azure Functions client library for .NET
+# Authentication events trigger for Azure Functions

-The Authentication Event Trigger for Azure Functions handles all the backend processing, (e.g. token/json schema validation) for incoming Http requests for Authentication events.
-And provides the developer with a strongly typed, versioned object model to work with, meaning the developer need not have any prior knowledge of the request and response json payloads.
+The authentication events trigger for Azure Functions allows you to implement a custom extension to handle Azure Active Directory (Azure AD) authentication events.
+The authentication events trigger handles all the backend processing for incoming HTTP requests for Azure AD authentication events and provides the developer with:

-This project framework provides the following features:

-* Token validation for securing the API call
+- Token validation for securing the API call
-* Object model, typing, and IDE intellisense
+- Object model, typing, and IDE intellisense
-* Inbound and outbound validation of the API request and response schemas
+- Inbound and outbound validation of the API request and response schemas
-* Versioning
+- Versioning
-* No need for boilerplate code.

 ## Getting started

 ### Install the package

+Install the authentication events trigger for Azure Functions with [NuGet](https://www.nuget.org/):

 ```dotnetcli
 dotnet add package Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents --prerelease